nkabbara/nkabbara.github.io/retreat.md

 After learning all this and experiencing its power first hand, I have decided to follow the teacher's recommendation of meditating two hours a day, one in the morning before breakfast and one in the afternoon before nightfall.

-In addition to learning how to meditate in Vipassana, the retreat's setting and environment completely took me out of my routines and habits and showed me that I can wake up at 4a.m without struggling throughout the day.
+In addition to learning how to meditate in Vipassana, the retreat's setting and environment completely took me out of my routines and habits and showed me that I can wake up at 4 a.m. without struggling throughout the day.
 I can fast a few hours before my first meal without feeling sluggish.
-I can be satisfied with two vegetarian meals a day.
+And I can be satisfied with two vegetarian meals a day.